 Despite the prevailing coronavirus pandemic, the credit quality of SCBC's lending remains good and the risks entailed in retail lending are low.
 SBAB's granting of credit to customers is based on a sound credit approval process that determines whether customers have the financial capacity required to meet their commitments.
-The Swedish FSA's annual mortgage market survey, with data from 2020, found that overall, new residential mortgage customers continue to have healthy margins to cover repayment of their mortgages even in a worse economic climate.
-At the end of the first half-year, the average loan-to-value (LTV) ratio2 in the mortgage portfolio was 59 percent (58).
+The Swedish FSA's annual mortgage market survey, with data from 2020, found that overall, new residential mortgage customers continue to have healthy margins to cover repayment of their mortgage loan-to-value (LTV) ratio in the mortgage portfolio was 59 percent (58).